-Entropy is the gradual decline into chaos, the unknown void, disorder – it’s the destructive side of the fire that burns to keep everything alive.
-Coming in terms with the destructive side of the fire is a way of greeting its life-giving side.
+Entropy is the gradual decline into chaos, the unknown void, disorder — it’s the destructive side of the fire that burns to keep everything alive.
+Coming to terms with the destructive side of the fire is a way of greeting its life-giving side.
 And we equally possess both.

 However, we tend to focus on the destructiveness and often come at peace with it, and then, instead of shifting the focus to the creative power and learning to harness it, we often remain there — focused on the end.